 - demonstrate outstanding leadership potential and ongoing commitment to community service in one or more endeavors;

-- have been or will be offered admission to the first year of a full-time master’s or doctoral program at the University of Toronto and will subsequently register in a graduate program within the academic year following the competition (no later than the Fall session); and
+- have been or will be offered admission to the first year of a full-time master’s (research-stream or professional) or doctoral program at the University of Toronto and will subsequently register in a graduate program within the academic year following the competition (no later than the Fall session); and

 - be available to participate in an interview as a part of the selection process.